ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/services.md

 }
 ```

-But we never specify any type of dependency in our tests explicitly.
+But we never specify any dependency in our tests explicitly.
 We do not provide a mock for the **"IOptions"** interface anywhere in our test project.
 So how the testing framework decides which services to use?

 Remember the **"TestStartup"** class?